brihadeesh/brihadeesh.github.io/content/blog/hugo-org-and-starting-over-at-a-new-blog.md

-like cheating to use Jekyll on GitHub and I wanted something that could be deployed to a Sourcehut site easily too (Sourcehut blocks any CDN-based CSS loaded into the site's HTML) and I wanted something extremely minimal, like Drew Devault's [blog](https://dredevault.com/) but with even fewer frills - no images anywhere except for if a blog post required them.
+like cheating to use Jekyll on GitHub and I wanted something that could be deployed to a Sourcehut site easily too (Sourcehut blocks any CDN-based CSS loaded into the site's HTML) and I wanted something extremely minimal, like Drew DeVault's [blog](https://drewdevault.com/) but with even fewer frills - no images anywhere except for if a blog post required them.
 Looking at his blog source, however, made me realise that there was a lot more to that minimalism than one could see.